 If the relationship must end do not burn your bridges over a disagreement.
 You never know who they know or who may take over their business one day.
 End the customer relationship on a positive note.

 Now, what are you doing for the retention of customers in your small business?
+I’d love to hear your tips on this one.
 Let’s discuss this in the comments below.